aiming-taxonomy/glossary/governance.md

 ### Voting

-Not all decisions can be made using lazy consensus.
+Not all decisions can be made using lazy consensus if the discussion is not conclusive or the change is to something more sensitive than just a change to the taxonomy.
 Issues such as those affecting the strategic direction or legal standing of the project must gain explicit approval in the form of a vote.
 Every member of the community is encouraged to express their opinions in all discussion and all votes.
-However, only project committers and/or PMC members (as defined above) have binding votes for the purposes of decision making.
+Votes will be carried out through a comment in the specific discussion thead that the change is related too with reactions or another system to facilitate the moderation of votes.
+Just like lazy consensus the time for the vote to complete must allow at least 72 hours for the full duration of the vote as a minimum.

+## Current members

+- **PMC**: Anima(Current Chair), Riddbtw
+- **Committers**: Anima

+## Attribution

+This governance model was adapted from the [OSS Watch's Meritocratic Governance model](http://oss-watch.ac.uk/resources/meritocraticgovernancemodel)